rapid7/nexpose-client/README.markdown

 # Nexpose-Client
 [![Gem Version](https://badge.fury.io/rb/nexpose.svg)](http://badge.fury.io/rb/nexpose) [![Build Status](https://travis-ci.org/rapid7/nexpose-client.svg?branch=master)](https://travis-ci.org/rapid7/nexpose-client) [![Test Coverage](https://codeclimate.com/github/rapid7/nexpose-client/badges/coverage.svg)](https://codeclimate.com/github/rapid7/nexpose-client) [![Inline docs](http://inch-ci.org/github/rapid7/nexpose-client.svg?branch=master)](http://inch-ci.org/github/rapid7/nexpose-client) [![Code Climate](https://codeclimate.com/github/rapid7/nexpose-client/badges/gpa.svg)](https://codeclimate.com/github/rapid7/nexpose-client)

-This is the official gem package for the Ruby Nexpose API.
+This is the official gem package for the Ruby Nexpose API client library.

-For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 forums for Nexpose: https://community.rapid7.com/community/nexpose/nexpose-apis
+For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 community: https://community.rapid7.com/

-Check out https://github.com/rapid7/nexpose-client/wiki for walk-throughs and release notes for recent versions.
+Check out the [wiki](https://github.com/rapid7/nexpose-client/wiki) for walk-throughs and other documentation.
+Submit bugs and feature requests on the [issues](https://github.com/rapid7/nexpose-client/issues) page.

 This gem is heavily used for internal, automated testing of the Nexpose product.
-It provides calls to the Nexpose XML APIs version 1.1 and 1.2 (except for some multi-tenant operations).
+It provides calls to the Nexpose XML APIs version 1.1 and 1.2, and JSON API 2.1.
 It also includes a number of helper methods which are not currently exposed through alternate means.

 ## Release Notes